argentox/Coursera-MachineLearning-Project/README.md

 ```

 ##Conclusion
-The **Random Forest** modeling routine worked much better to predict 'classe', the effectiveness of the exercise, using data from the accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
+The **Random Forest** modeling routine should work much better to predict 'classe', the effectiveness of the exercise, using data from the accelerometers on the belt, forearm, arm, and dumbell of 6 participants.